Jonathan Coachman: Executive Assistant and Interim General Manager (2006–2007)

 During the April 24 edition of Raw, after Coachman hosted a Divas bikini contest, Viscera came down to the ring and performed the Viscagra on Coachman.
 During the commercial break of that show, still in the ring, he quit in protest of his treatment on Raw.
 On the May 29 edition of Raw, it was revealed that Mr. McMahon had hired Coachman under the new position of McMahon's Executive Assistant; to aid McMahon in the daily running of the Raw brand, and actually acted as the General Manager when the McMahons were absent.
 While Executive Assistant, Coachman, along with the McMahons, feuded with the reformed D-Generation X and also had issues with John Cena.
 On June 18, 2007, Coachman was officially named Interim General Manager of Raw by the McMahon Family following the kayfabe death of Vince McMahon in a limo explosion.

 On the August 6, 2007 edition of Raw, William Regal became the new General Manager on the Raw brand after winning a battle royal featuring other participants from the Raw roster.
 As a result, Coachman was removed from his position as Interim General Manager and became Regal's new assistant.
 However, following a kayfabe assault by John Cena on Regal during the September 3 edition of Raw, Regal had to be temporarily relieved of his duties as General Manager at which point Coachman was once again named interim General Manager of Raw until Regal was fit to resume his role.
 On the October 1 edition of Raw, Regal returned as General Manager which resulted in Coachman being once again demoted to his prior rank.

 On the December 3, 2007 edition of Raw, Coach was in a No DQ Handicap match with Carlito against Hornswoggle, with whom he had been having problems.
 However, Hornswoggle had paid the APA to protect him during the match.
 Coachman was pinned by Hornswoggle after a Clothesline from Hell and a Tadpole Splash.

 A rivalry ensued and one night Coachman chased Hornswoggle all over the backstage area, and it eventually moved to the arena, where Hornswoggle performed his "hide under the ring" trick to get away.
 Coachman moved to the other side of the ring and pulled out a detonator, much to the surprise of Jim Ross.
 He attempted to activate the detonator twice, but nothing happened.
-He then moved under the ring to check the explosives, and Hornswoggle came out from under the ring, and successfully detonated the explosives, causing smoke to appear from under the ring, and the cameras to make TV screens change color, from gray to rainbow, and according to JR, the building shook.
+He then moved under the ring to check the explosives, and Hornswoggle came out from under the ring, and successfully detonated the explosives, causing smoke to appear from under the ring, and the cameras to make television screens change color, from gray to rainbow, and according to Ross, the building shook.
 Coachman was charred and unable to move.

 SmackDown commentator and departure (2008)

-On the January 4, 2008 episode of SmackDown!, Coachman would replace John "Bradshaw" Layfield, who rejoined Raw the previous week, on commentary alongside Michael Cole.
+On the January 4, 2008 episode of SmackDown!, Coachman would replace John "Bradshaw" Layfield (JBL), who rejoined Raw the previous week, on commentary alongside Michael Cole.
 Later that year in June, Coachman's contract expired after he decided not to renew it.